Lumorti/gyroGlove/README.md

 - an RGB LED
 - 3 100 Ohm resistors

-Although in order to actually run software to use it you'll need an Arduino (or equivalent)
+Although in order to actually run software to use it you'll need an Arduino (or equivalent).

 ### Assembling the Glove

-Assembling the gyroGlove requires soldering, if you can't solder I recommend learning since it's a really useful skill.

 ![Wiring guide](https://github.com/Lumorti/gyroGlove/raw/master/images/circuits.png "Wiring guide")